kyletimmermans/wicked/README.md

 <div>&ensp;&ensp;-Fixed issue with output where '1' would randomly show up
 <div>v2.5:</div>
 <div>&ensp;&ensp;-Added ability to not have to enter password if the account is already public (Just username required instead)</div>
+<div>&ensp;&ensp;-Fixed issue with accounts that have a 'K' or 'M' in their following/followers number</div>